 The Olympic games present an opportunity for people to rally behind their nation, both in terms of supporting athletes as well as wagering on them.
 USA residents can find multiple Olympics betting options through licensed USA sportsbook sites.
-The Olympics has historically been one of few times where citizens of all nations attempt to put aside our issues, opinions and conflict with each other and at least temporarily come together as a global force for good.
-The 2018 round of Olympic games has had its share of controversy and tension for the US, but the games forge forward.
-This page was created exclusively for US bettors looking to wager on this year’s Olympics.
-You will find information on the legalities of offshore betting, the best USA sportsbooks hosting Olympic betting lines, insight into this year’s tournament and more.
+The Olympics has historically been one of few times where citizens of all nations attempt to put aside our issues, opinions, and conflict with each other and at least temporarily come together as a global force for good.

-Fans of the 2018 Olympic games will find a strong selection of betting lines for the 2018 Winter Olympics at BetOnline Sportsbook.
+Fans of the 2021 Olympic games will find a strong selection of betting lines for the 2021 Summer Olympics at BetOnline Sportsbook.
 This sports betting site has been around since the early 90's and has become an authority within the sports betting industry.
-Not only do they offer a generous 50% match bonus up to $2500 for new bettors, they also offer a lifetime 25% match bonus up to $1000 on every deposit made for the life of your account.
+Not only do they offer a generous 50% match bonus up to $1000 for new bettors, they also offer a lifetime 25% match bonus up to $1000 on every deposit made for the life of your account.
 BetOnline is legally licensed in Panama City, Panama and is sanctioned to provide betting services to customers from around the world, including the US.

 - Eastern Time: 14 hours

 NBC, NBCSN, CNBC, and the USA Network will all be broadcasting the Olympics live throughout the competition.
 You can log on to NBCSN’s website for online streaming.
 There are also numerous other media outlets hosting streaming options for the 2021 Summer Olympic Games.

 What Events Are In The 2021 Summer Olympics?